 Father: Kevin Campbell

-Making his Premier League debut in February 2018 for Stoke city, Tyrese Campbell will be hoping he can have as good a career as the one his dad, Kevin, enjoyed.
+Making his Premier League debut in February 2018 for Stoke City, Tyrese Campbell will be hoping he can have as good a career as the one his dad, Kevin, enjoyed.
+But first he will need to return to the top flight, suffering relegation with the Potters.

 4326 – Tyrese Campbell made his Premier League debut 4326 days after his father Kevin Campbell last made an appearance in the competition (April 2006 v Newcastle).
 Generation.